heylightning/todo-ext/README.md

 # Description

-Created a basic to-do web extension.
+Created a To-Do Web Extension.

 ## Follow the following steps to run this extension in your browser!